sujin-git-hub/React-Questions/README.md

 # React-Questions
--- Advance React
+Advance React
---Store Management
+Store Management
---Redux and context API advantage over each other --Styling
+Redux and context API advantage over each other Styling

 1. Is State part of DOM tree structure?
 2. How many ways of Styling possible in react